FIX: Windows Firewall Error 0x8007042c

 Method 4: Scanning and Repairing System Files

-The files related with the services can be damaged or deleted by a virus.
+The files related to the services can be damaged or deleted by a virus.
 Using the SFC utility can help fix this problem.

 2. Type sfc /scannow and press Enter.
 The utility will scan for and fix all missing or damaged system files.